29chdu/Sales-Performance-Customer-Behavior-Analysis-for-Revenue-Growth/README.md

  This Project has 6 dataset, 3 dataset come from crm system and other 3 come from erp system.
 All combain togher and form 3 dataset which are customer, Product and Sales.

+## 🔹  Project Background

+Origin: Microsoft developed AdventureWorks as a sample database for SQL Server.
+It provides realistic business data for learning.

+Fictional Company: Adventure Works Cycles is a multinational bicycle manufacturer that sells products such as road bikes, mountain bikes, and accessories.

+Purpose: The database mimics a real company’s operations, including:

+Sales transactions (orders, invoices, customers).

 📌 Project Flow